 Localized Professional Learning

-Localized professional learning should be designed to develop leaders who actively work toward the creation of equitable practices, policies, and structures.
-Equity leaders take action to disrupt historical systems of injustice; acknowledge and heal the impact of daily implicit bias; and create “counter-narratives” that challenge and reframe erroneous beliefs and perceived truths about people of color and marginalized populations.
+21CSLA’s Localized Professional Learning (LPL) programs are designed to develop leaders who actively work toward the creation of equitable practices, policies, and structures.
+21CSLA LPLs provide leaders with the opportunity to engage in conversations around equity-centered content in order to develop their critical pedagogical capacity.
+Through 21CSLA’s professional learning programs, leaders can take action to disrupt historical systems of injustice, acknowledge and heal the impact of daily implicit bias, and create counter-narratives that challenge and reframe erroneous beliefs and perceived truths about people of color and marginalized populations.

 Area 7: Localized Professional Learning